LEARN SOMETHING NEW

 Marriage Counseling: The Anatomy Of An Apology

 So, what do you say instead?
 Let’s talk about 3 things you can do to apologize in a healthy way.
-You don’t have to be in marriage counseling to follow these steps.
+You don’t have to be in marriage counseling to follow these steps, so give them a try.

 Recognize What You Did Wrong

-In order to start your apology off right, you need to recognize how you have hurt your partner.
-This doesn’t mean that you agree with them regarding what they are thinking, but rather that you can empathize and understand how your actions hurt them (Related Article: Emotions 101: How To Be Healthy and 3 Principles Of Emotional Health).
+In order to start your apology off right, you need to recognize how you have hurt your partner (Related Article: Communication In Marriage Tip – Use A Soft Start Up).
+This doesn’t mean that you agree with them regarding what they are thinking.
+Rather, it means that you’re trying to empathize and understand what your actions were and how they hurt your partner (Related Article: Emotions 101: How To Be Healthy and 3 Principles Of Emotional Health).
+These two things are different.
+Here are some specific ways to recognize what you did.

-Take Ownership.
 Taking ownership of what you did shows your partner that you aren’t on the attack, but rather are trying to make things right.
 Tell your partner, “I yelled at you when we were talking about your family and that was wrong of me”.
 Let them know that you know what you did.
+Say it out loud, even if it seems obvious.
+Be careful that your body language and tone don’t betray your intentions here (Related Article: Marriage Counseling: Body Language).
+Say it with kindness and softness, rather than verbally throwing it at them.

-Be Thorough.
-Just saying the above isn’t enough.
+Just stating what you did isn’t enough, however.
 You need to come at it from different angles and talk it through.
-Simply saying, “I did that…”, for example, isn’t going to help.
+Simply saying, “I did that…”, for example, is good, but ultimately not enough.
 But showing your partner that you ‘get it’ will.
 Talk about your actions and what you did from multiple angles and in more than just one way.
 You could continue the above conversation by saying, “Yeah, you were talking about what you wanted to do with them and I got upset and raised my voice…”.
+Talk it through as you explore.
+Your partner will start to trust you and put down their defenses as you do this.

-Avoid Being The Expert.
 You don’t know your spouse better than they do.
-Avoid telling them about them as you recognize what you did wrong (Related Article: How To Communicate Effectively: Avoid These Two Problems In Marriage).
+Avoid telling them about them as you recognize what you did wrong.
 Don’t say, “I recognize that I yelled at you when you were telling me why your family is so great”.
 This is you being the expert on your partner.
-You are interpreting them as telling you why their family was so great, when that might not be what your partner was doing.
-This causes a fight almost every time.
+You are interpreting their behavior as them telling you why their family was so great.
+This might not be what your partner was saying.
+Unfortunately, this causes a fight almost every time.
+If you do have yoru own pain to share, learn the right time and right way to share it.
+Learn how to share raw data and your emotional experience with it (Related Article: How To Communicate Effectively: Avoid These Two Problems In Marriage).

 Hold Space For Your Spouse

-After you have talked about what you did wrong, hold emotional space for them (Related Article: Hold Emotional Space For Your Spouse).
+After you have talked about what you did wrong, hold emotional space for your spouse (Related Article: Hold Emotional Space For Your Spouse).
 When you recognize what you have done and how that made them feel, let them talk about it.
 You can say, “I see that I hurt your feelings when I yelled at you.
 I can see why that’s painful for you”.
 Then let them talk about the hurt and pain.
 Hopefully, they stick with their primary emotions versus their secondary emotions when doing this (Related Article: How To Be Emotionally Healthy: Primary Versus Secondary Emotions).
-Marriage counseling can help you both stay on track when it comes to this part.
+Marriage counseling can help you both stay on track when it comes to this part (Related Article: Couples Therapy).

 Take Action To Make It Right